-All students selected for verification must provide the College Financial Affairs Officer with the following:
+All students selected for verification must provide the College Financial Affairs Officer with the following, unless instructed otherwise by the Financial Affairs Officer:

 - 1. A completed financial aid application or copy - 2.
 A signed copy of applicable Federal Tax Returns and any other requested tax documents - 3.
 A signed statement that no tax returns were filed, if applicable - 4.
 A completed Student Aid Programs Information Verification Worksheet